ojustino/stpsf/docs/roman.rst

    :align: center
    :alt: Sample PSFs for the filters in the Roman WFI.

-   Sample PSFs for the filters in the Roman WFI on SCA01.
+   Sample PSFs for the filters in the Roman WFI on detector WFI01.
 Angular scale in arcseconds, log-scaled intensity.
 Note that the prism and grism PSFs shown here are monochromatic.